 ASA Assessment: Complaints not upheld

-portraying the characters and that an air of surrealism would be insufficient to dispel the potential for such images to cause harm or offence.
-Nonetheless, while we appreciated that some consumers might find the focus on Alba's character and the pose
+actors portraying the characters and that an air of surrealism would be insufficient to dispel the potential for such images to cause harm or offence.
+Nonetheless, while we appreciated that some consumers might find the focus on Alba's character

 No More Page 3 campaigners are planning to release a single next month in the hope of getting a Christmas number 1.